NetApp/host/README.md

     The roles in this collection can be used to configure your host storage connection for iSCSI, InfiniBand, and NVMe; Discover mapped E-Series volumes, format them to your specifications, and assign persistent mount points to them.

     Roles:
-        - mount: Discover, format, and assign persistent mount points to your mapped E-Series volumes.
+        - mount: Format and assign persistent mount points to your mapped E-Series volumes.

-            This is the collection's main role since the mount role will, by default, include the multipath and protocol roles which calls the protocol roles themselves (iscsi, ib_iser, etc).
-The inventory variables eseries_mount_multipath_setup and eseries_mount_protocol_setup can be set to false avoid multipath and protocol configuration.
-However, the mount role's main functionality is to ensure that any mapped volumes are presented with persistent mounts on the host.
-This also means that if volumes are unmapped or removed, rerunning the role will remove them and clean up any mounting configuration.
-            The mount role integrates with the SANtricity collection by utilizing the volume_metadata.
-Specify format_type, format_options, mount_dir, and/or mount_options in volume's metadata for the volume's mount and format details.
-The volumes name will be used as the mount directory.

         - multipath: Install and configure multipath.
         - protocol: Automatically installs the required protocols on the host.
 This will call the required protocol roles (iscsi, ib_iser, etc).
         - sanitize_volume: Delete, unmapped, and wipe format metadata from volumes on host.